 Directions

-2Melt the butter in a wide skillet with a lid over medium heat.
+2Melt the butter in a large skillet (with a lid) over medium heat.

 3Stir in the onion, celery, and garlic.
-Cover and cook until translucent, about 5 minutes.
+Cover with the lid and cook until translucent, about 5 minutes.

 4Pour in the broth and bring to a simmer.